Join us for the year-long Ten Directions Certificate in Ecotherapy.

 Mental health is a function of our ability to connect.
 Working in the environment, whether locally in urban or suburban settings, or by taking clients further afield, brings positive benefits, exposing people to new and challenging situations, and opening them up to experiences which support change at all levels of psychological functioning.
 Ecotherapy invites us to discover our place in the ecosystem and develop a healthier relationship with the environment.
 Our ecotherapy training programme prepares you to be a facilitator of nature-based change.
 We use both terms ‘ecotherapy’ and ‘nature therapy’ on this page.
 These terms both refer to the same thing; working with nature to improve the wellbeing of humans and the wider ecosystem.

-Who is it for?
+Who is this course for?

 The Ten Directions Programme, which started in 2011, offers a thorough introduction to working with nature.
 The programme is suitable for qualified counsellors to go on to take their practice outdoors but it is also suitable for people working with community groups or in outdoor contexts who want to develop their skills in a more therapeutic direction.
 The course presents a theoretical model grounded in ten modalities of working, and aligned with the Other-Centred model taught on past Tariki training programmes (which grew out of Buddhist psychology).